 Take your opportunities.
 If trips are being organised for you, please make the effort to go.
 You’ll kick yourself if you don’t.
+If they’re not organising them for you, organise them yourself.

 Take some initiative.
 Admittedly it’s a little demoralising walking into 20 animation studios and getting ignored, but if you get to speak to just one producer or production manager then it will be worth it.
 Do something that sets you apart from the rest.